 Where we have given you (or where you have chosen) a password which enables you to access certain parts our website, you are responsible for keeping the password confidential.
 You agree not to share that password with anyone else.

-Following links to third party websites
+16. Links to third party websites

-Data is always encrypted and uses Secure Sockets Layer (SSL)/Transport Layer Security (TLS) for data transfer, creating a secure tunnel protected by 128-bit or higher Advanced Encryption Standard (AES) encryption.
+Personal data is always encrypted and uses Secure Sockets Layer (SSL)/Transport Layer Security (TLS) for data transfer, creating a secure tunnel protected by 128-bit or higher Advanced Encryption Standard (AES) encryption.

-Unfortunately, the transmission of information via the Internet is never 100% secure and we cannot guarantee the security of your data transmitted to our website.
+Unfortunately, the transmission of information via the Internet is never 100% secure and we cannot guarantee the security of your personal data transmitted to our website.
 This means any such transmission is at your own risk.

 18. Contact Us